jackdewinter/pymarkdown/readme.md

 ## Note

-This project is currently in pre-release, and some of these documented things may not work 100% as advertised until the initial release.
+This project is currently in pre-release, and some of these documented things may not work 100% as advertised until after the initial release.

 ## Requirements